ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished the flexbox and grid lessons in freecodecamp, now I have to make five different web pages.

-**Thoughts:** Throughly enjoyed the lessons as I had messed with these concepts back in CS50, but never had a proper understanding for how they worked.
+**Thoughts:** Thoroughly enjoyed the lessons as I had messed with these concepts back in CS50, but never had a proper understanding for how they worked.
 Now ready to start on the webpages.

 ### Day 5: June 19, 2021